What is Cognitive Behavioural Hypnotherapy?

 Our conversations happen in Stoke Newington N16.

-I am happy to offer a free phone consultation to discuss your requirements.
+I am happy to offer a free phone consultation.
 Please contact me so we can arrange a time to talk through where you're at and where you want to be.